-Unless you've been hiding under a particularly well-insulated doona over the past week, you'll likely have heard the news that Meghan Markle and husband Prince Harry have decided to step back as senior members of the British royal family.
+Unless you've been hiding under a particularly well-insulated doona over the past few months, you'll likely have heard the news that Meghan Markle and husband Prince Harry have decided to step back as senior members of the British royal family.

 It was a shock, to say the least - an announcement that left many in various states of meltdown, both with excitement for what was to come, and despair for what they could be leaving behind.

 But for us fashion-fanatics, it only meant one thing - whatever would happen to Meghan's royal style status?

 As soon as her relationship with Prince Harry was confirmed, Meghan was propelled into the fashion-glitterati as one of its most influential names.